Quitch/AI-Personalities/README.md

 ### Rush

-- Focuses on T1 and bots.
+- Prefers T1 and bots.
 - More likely to attack.
 - Less likely to retreat.

 ### Sniper

-- Focuses on long-range units.
+- Prefers to use long-range units.

 ### Swarm